GoogleChrome/web.dev/src/site/content/en/angular/route-level-code-splitting/index.md

   </iframe>
 </div>

+{% Aside %}
-In this post we optimized the app's initial load time at the cost of slowing down navigation to pages.
-In the [next post](/route-preloading) on route preloading we'll see how we can workaround this problem!
+Code-splitting can significantly improve an app's initial load time, but it comes at the cost of slowing down subsequent navigation.
+In the [next post](/route-preloading) on route preloading you'll see how to work around this problem!
+{% endAside %}

 ## Conclusion

 You can shrink the bundle size of your Angular applications by applying route-level code-splitting:

-1. Use the `ng g module nyan --module app --route nyan` generator to automatically scaffold a dynamically loaded route
+1. Use the Angular CLI lazy-loaded module generator to automatically scaffold a dynamically loaded route
 1. Add a loading indicator when the user navigates to a lazy route to show there's an ongoing action.